Improving the Convergence of Private Shuffled Gradient Methods with Public Data: Leveraging Public Data

-In addition, we propose \textbf{3) $\interleaved$}: In each epoch $s\in [K]$, we fix $n_d^{(s)} = n_d$, where the first $n_d \in [n]$ steps use samples from the private dataset $\gD$ for gradient computation, followed by $n - n_d$ steps using samples from the public dataset $\gP$.
+In addition, we propose \textbf{3) $\interleaved$}: In each epoch $k\in [K]$, we fix $n_d^{(k)} = n_d$, where the first $n_d \in [n]$ steps use samples from the private dataset $\gD$ for gradient computation, followed by $n - n_d$ steps using samples from the public dataset $\gP$.
 As a result, during every epoch, the first $n_d$ steps involve no non-vanishing dissimilarity, while the remaining $n-n_d$ steps introduce dissimilarity arising from the use of samples from the public dataset.
-Specifically, we denote the non-vanishing dissimilarity as $C_n^{(s)} = C_n^{\text{part}}$, $\forall s\in [K]$.
-Moreover, noise with variance $\noiseInter$ is applied at every step across all epochs.
+Specifically, we denote the non-vanishing dissimilarity as $C_n^{(k)} = C_n^{\text{part}}$, $\forall k\in [K]$.
+Noise with variance $\noiseInter$ is added at \textit{every} gradient step, even when using public samples, to enable privacy amplification by a factor of $1/(n-n_d+1)$~\cite{Feldman2018privacy_amp_iter}.
+The idea is to use noise from public gradients to further obscure the influence of private data.

-\textbf{Convergence and Privacy.} We summarize the key parameters and convergence bounds for each algorithm, all of which follow as corollaries of Theorem~\ref{thm:convergence_generalized_shufflg_fm} in Appendix~\ref{subsec:appendix_algo_pub_data_param_convergence}.
-Similar to the privacy analysis of $\DPSG$ based on PABI, we present the privacy guarantees for algorithms that use public samples in Appendix~\ref{subsec:appendix_algo_pub_data_privacy}.
+\textbf{Convergence and Privacy.} We summarize the key parameters and convergence bounds for each algorithm as corollaries of Theorem~\ref{thm:convergence_generalized_shufflg_fm} in Appendix~\ref{subsec:appendix_algo_pub_data_param_convergence}.
+Similar to the privacy analysis of $\DPSG$, we present the privacy guarantees for these algorithms that use public samples in Appendix~\ref{subsec:appendix_algo_pub_data_privacy}.